rehankarthikchandralal/Multi-Label-Image-Classification-on-the-COCO-Dataset-using-PyTorch/test_programs/final_program/README.md

 3. **Model Definition**
    - `CustomMLP` is a simple MLP that flattens the input image and passes it through fully connected layers.
+   - A CNN is also available for training
    - A pretrained ResNet50 model is also demonstrated for fine-tuning.

 4. **Training & Evaluation**